Account

 "With unsettling insight and disturbing clarity, How Fascism Works is an essential guidebook to our current national dilemma of democracy vs. authoritarianism." -- Jelani Cobb, New Yorker staff writer

-NEW YORK TIMES BOOK REVIEW EDITORS' CHOICE ?
-With a new preface ?
 A Yale philosopher identifies the ten pillars of fascist politics, and charts their horrifying rise and deep history.

-By uncovering disturbing patterns that are as prevalent today as ever, Stanley reveals that the stuff of politics -- charged by rhetoric and myth -- can quickly become policy and reality.
-Only by recognizing fascists politics, he argues, may we resist its most harmful effects and return to democratic ideals.
+Stanley knits together reflections on history, philosophy, sociology, and critical race theory with stories from contemporary Hungary, Poland, India, Myanmar, and the United States, among other nations, making clear the immense dangers of language and beliefs that separate people into an "us" and a "them."
+By uncovering disturbing patterns that are as prevalent today as ever, Stanley reveals that the stuff of politics -- rhetoric and myth -- can become policy and reality all too quickly.
+Only by recognizing them, he argues, can we begin to resist their most harmful effects and return to democratic ideals.

 Tag This Book